HowestDAE/Mario-World-Remake/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Detailed instructions on how to run your game project are in this section.
+Download the visual studio file and run it in a debug window(for now probably).

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Visual Studio 2022

 ### How to run the project

-Explain which project (version) must be run.
+The Newest version you can find on this page is recommended to play.
+Older versions are just versions with less content i programmed in it.
-* any extra steps if required
+* No extra steps required

 <p align="right">(<a href="#readme-top">back to top</a>)</p>